Judge, Jury, Executioner: Plot

 Daryl beats and interrogates Randall in the barn.
 Randall admits he comes from a larger group of men, who had once found and raped two girls in front of their father.

 The group agrees that Randall is an imminent threat, and Rick believes he should be executed but waits until sunset.
 Dale finds most of the group agree with Rick's decision, and attempts to change their minds by appealing to their humanity, civilization and morality.
 Most agree with Rick's choice for various reasons, but Shane agrees to support Dale should he be able to convince the others to change their minds.
 Meanwhile, Beth has since recovered from her earlier suicide attempt.
 When Glenn comes to check on her condition, Hershel gives him a family heirloom representing his approval of Glenn's relationship with his daughter Maggie.

 As the day progresses, Rick's son Carl becomes restless and sneaks into the barn to observe Randall.
 Randall tries to convince Carl to release him, before Shane discovers Carl's presence and scolds him.
 Outside, Carol attempts to cheer Carl up by reminding him Sophia is in heaven, but Carl who is disgusted at seeing her calm about losing her daughter, lashes out at her.
 Carl ends up taking a gun from Daryl's stash and heading into the nearby swamp alone.
 He finds a walker half-stuck in mud, and taunts it by throwing rocks at it and then moves in close to shoot it in the head.
 The walker suddenly frees one of its legs and lurches forward; Carl panics and drops the gun before running back to camp, not telling anyone what happened.

-At sunset, the group discusses Randall's fate, and Dale's arguments have failed to sway the group, and he storms out.
+At sunset, the group discusses Randall's fate; Dale's arguments have failed to sway the group, and he storms out.
 Rick, Shane, and Daryl return to the barn and Rick prepares to shoot Randall when Carl runs in and urges his father to do it.
 Rick is horrified and stops the execution, much to Shane's annoyance.

 Dale walks alone in the fields to cool off when he comes across a cow that has had its stomach gutted.
 Realizing the danger, he is about to head back when a walker attacks him.
 The group races towards his screams, and Daryl quickly dispatches the walker; Carl realizes it is the walker he found in the swamp.
 Hershel finds Dale's injures are too severe and he will not survive.
 The group agrees to euthanize Dale, but Rick himself cannot take the shot.
-Daryl takes the revolver and ends Dale's suffering.
+Daryl takes the revolver and shoots Dale.